moedaaboul/Professional-README-Generator/test.md

 ## Installation

-    ​Install dependencies using `npm install`
+​Install dependencies using:

+    npm install

 ## Usage

-    Run app using `node index.js`
+Run app using:

+    node index.js

 ## Contributing

+Project is completed.

+## Tests

 Run app using `node index.js` to see output generated from inquiry repsonses

-## Tests

-    ​Run app using `node index.js` to see output generated from inquiry repsonses

 ## Questions